 Place into a cast iron skillet if you have one if not a baking sheet with a rim will be fine.
 Roast at 450º for 20 minutes, then turn down the oven to 325º and continue to roast for an additional hour.
 Remove roast from oven and temp it.
 For medium rare, it is done when the thermometer reads 135º.
 Remember that the lamb will continue to cook as it rests.
 For medium, continue to roast until it temps at 150º.

-When your lamb is about 40 minutes from being done toss your fingerlings in 1 tsp olive oil and the Herbes de Provence and place on cookie sheet.
+When your lamb is about 40 minutes from being done toss your fingerlings in 1 tsp olive oil and the Dillicious and place on cookie sheet.
 Add to the oven to bake on the rack under the lamb for 30 minutes.
 Then add your asparagus that you have tossed in the remaining 1 tsp olive oil, lightly salted and peppered and tossed.
 Move potatoes to one side and place the asparagus on the other and bake an additional 10 minutes.

 As the lamb rests under a tent of foil, lets make our popovers.